josephstephens/ang-toh/README.md

 # ang-toh
 My first repo.
-I'm making for the Angular Heroes tutorial project.
+I'm making this for the Angular Heroes tutorial project.